Can a Mississippi pretrial detainee held in their home county vote absentee on the disability excuse?

 Without a statutory definition, the AG turned to plain meaning.
 The Merriam-Webster definition of disability is "a physical, mental, cognitive, or developmental condition that impairs, interferes with, or limits a person's ability to engage in certain tasks or actions or participate in typical daily activities and interactions."
 The AG read § 23-15-713(d)'s "physical disability" requirement as anchoring the category in inherent, impairing, physical conditions.
 Detention is a circumstance imposed externally, not a physical condition inherent to the elector.

-The opinion has a small but important coda.
 Citing O'Brien v.
 Skinner, 414 U.S. 524 (1974), the AG noted that "a qualified elector who is otherwise eligible to vote does not lose the right to vote because he or she is being detained."
-The structural problem, then, is not that Mississippi disenfranchises pretrial detainees: it is that the absentee statute does not, on its face, give them an absentee excuse.
-The question for any individual detainee is whether one of the existing excuses (disability, age over 65, away from county on election day, etc.) actually fits.
+The opinion's point is narrow: detention does not strip the right to vote, but the disability category is not the absentee excuse for someone whose only basis is being in custody.
+The question for any individual detainee is whether one of the existing categories (disability, age over 65, away from county on election day, and others) actually fits, a case-by-case determination for local election officials.

 What this means for you